-Google’s head of Web Spam, Matt Cutts, published a video in response, answering the question Is Google putting more weight on brands in rankings?, where he referred to the Google internal name for the update as the “Vince Update,” named after one of the Google search engineers who worked on the project.
+Google’s head of Web Spam, Matt Cutts, published a video in response, answering the question Is Google putting more weight on brands in rankings? where he referred to the Google internal name for the update as the “Vince Update,” named after one of the Google search engineers who worked on the project.

 A week ago on February 24th, a post at the Official Google Blog titled Finding more high-quality sites in search, written by Matt Cutts, and Google Fellow Amit Singhal, announced a significant change in Google’s rankings of Web pages in search results.
 In the post, we were told that the change would “noticeably impact 11.8% of Google’s queries.”

-The purpose behind the change was to:
+The purpose of the change was to:

 …reduce rankings for low-quality sites — sites which are low-value add for users, copy content from other websites or sites that are just not very useful.